 When booking your flight, you must look at the big picture.

-It makes no sense to spend time finding cheaper flights if the flight adds unexpected additional costs that outweigh the savings.
+Spending time finding cheaper flights makes no sense if the flight adds unexpected additional costs that outweigh the savings.

 Here are two examples to illustrate this point: